Matthew Chapter Eleven

 Matthew 11:11

-'Truly I tell you, among those born of women there has not risen anyone greater than John the Baptist; yet whoever is least in the kingdom of heaven is greater than he.'
+Yes!
+I tell you that among those born of women there has not arisen anyone greater than Yochanan the Immerser!
+Yet the one who is least in the Kingdom of Heaven is greater than he!

 Matthew 11:12